 Telecare alarm system

 Telecare alarm systems give a direct two-way speech link that allows you to talk directly with the warden.
-Each sheltered housing property has a pull cord and each tenant is provided with a pendant or wrist strap, which will be individually programed to your address - both can to be used to alert for help in an emergency.
+Each sheltered housing property has a pull cord and each tenant is provided with a pendant or wrist strap, which will be individually programmed to your address - both can to be used to alert for help in an emergency.

 Extra equipment can be provided, for example inactivity monitors, wander alerts, to suit very specific needs.
 An assessment is required to identify these extra needs.